bohdants96/fastapi_google_maps_scaper/README.md

 `uvicorn main:app --reload --port=8000`

-After running the command, you can check all routs on the http://127.0.0.1:8000/docs.
+After running the command, you can check all endpoints on the http://127.0.0.1:8000/docs.

-Rout http://127.0.0.1:8000/api/v1/business-leads/ will receive list of business types,
+Endpoint http://127.0.0.1:8000/api/v1/business-leads/ will receive list of business types,
 list of cities or states to filter and limit to return a certain number of records.

-Rout http://127.0.0.1:8000/api/v1/business-leads/download-csv will receive list of business types,
+Endpoint http://127.0.0.1:8000/api/v1/business-leads/download-csv will receive list of business types,
 list of cities or states to filter and limit to return a certain number of records in csv-file.

-Rout http://127.0.0.1:8000/api/v1/stripe/create-payment-intent will receive an amount and credits
+Endpoint http://127.0.0.1:8000/api/v1/stripe/create-payment-intent will receive an amount and credits
 to top up your balance.
 And update payment status by webhook http://127.0.0.1:8000/api/v1/stripe/webhook.

-Rout http://127.0.0.1:8000/api/v1/commands/start-scraper will receive list of business types,
+Endpoint http://127.0.0.1:8000/api/v1/commands/start-scraper will receive list of business types,
 list of cities or states to filter and limit to return a certain number of records from scraper.
-This rout sends a request to ScraperLight and starts it.
+This endpoint sends a request to ScraperLight and starts it.

 After the scraper has finished its work, it sends a request back to http://127.0.0.1:8000/api/v1/commands/finish-notification/{tas_id},
 where we reduce the credits for user.

-By rout http://127.0.0.1:8000/api/v1/commands/get-scraper-status you can
+By endpoint http://127.0.0.1:8000/api/v1/commands/get-scraper-status you can
 see status of scraper work.